Welfare Party of India called union budget an attempt to perplex the nation and not enough to sail it through the prevailing economic crises.

 He said ours is a consumer driven economy and will not improve unless demand is revived, with the purchasing power in the hands of the people.
 He said this budget has nothing to boost the consumer’s spending or to create jobs.

-Dr Ilyas said during such unprecedented economic deterioration one time cess on super rich or any such corrective measure was the need of the hour but this budget saw no change in the taxation laws to reboot the economy.
+Dr Ilyas said during such unprecedented economic deterioration one-time cess on the super-rich or any such corrective measure was the need of the hour but this budget saw no change in the taxation laws to reboot the economy.

-Dr Ilyas said in this budget once again fudging of statistics and economic figures was seen and the allocation of health showed big figure of Rs 223, 846 crore a breathtaking “rise” from that of the current year of Rs 94,452 crore, misleading the people as it includes one-time cost of vaccination of Rs 35,000 crore and the Finance Commission grants amounting to Rs 49,214 crore and also includes the allocations to the Department of Water and Sanitation.
+Dr Ilyas said in this budget once again fudging of statistics and economic figures were seen and the allocation of health showed a big figure of Rs 223, 846 crores a breathtaking “rise” from that of the current year of Rs 94,452 crore, misleading the people as it includes a one-time cost of vaccination of Rs 35,000 crore and the Finance Commission grants amounting to Rs 49,214 crore and also includes the allocations to the Department of Water and Sanitation.

 Dr Ilyas pointed out that with impending Chinese aggression and concerns regarding national security, the Budget for Defence allocation was not hiked in 2021-22 but remained Rs 3,47,088 crore, almost the same as the Rs 3,43,822 crore in the current year which is shocking.